If your school is new to Populi, this article describes how to import 1098-T data from your legacy system into Populi.

-The 1098-T is a document furnished by your school to the student and the Internal Revenue Service to help determine a student's tuition deduction on their 1040 form.
-The deduction is based on the amount of tuition and qualified fees (Qualified Expenses Billed) for which the student was charged in a given calendar year and which were not covered by financial aid grants.
+The 1098-T is a document furnished by your school to the student and the Internal Revenue Service to help determine a student's tuition deduction on his 1040 form.
+The deduction is based on the amount of Qualified Payments Received (payments and financial aid used to pay for tuition and eligible fees) which were applied in a given calendar year and which were not covered by financial aid grants.

 For example, Joe Smith is billed $7,500 for tuition and fees; $500 of that amount are (aid-ineligible) fines for parking tickets, library books, and dorm damage.
 He received a $2,000 Pell Grant, a $500 Scholarship, and a $2500 Stafford Loan; the remaining $2500 he paid by personal check.
 His 1098-T would report:

-- Box 1: Qualified Payments Received (tuition and fees minus the fines) of $7,000.
+- Box 1: Qualified Payments Received (check and financial aid applied to everything but the fines) of $7,000.

 - Box 5: Grants (Pell and Scholarship) totaling $2,500.